dotslashbin/picapi/README.md

 ## Running the app locally
 1. Clone the repository and change the directory to where you cloned the application.
+2. Checkout the **main** branch.
-2. To avoid complications, please ensure that nothing on your system is using ports 8080 and 27017.
+3. To avoid complications, please ensure that nothing on your system is using ports 8080 and 27017.
 Should you wish to use other ports, please edit the docker-compose.yml file accordingly.
 [Here](https://docs.docker.com/compose/networking/) is a reference to help you with the configuration.
-3. Ensure that your system has running docker installation that supports docker-compose.
+4. Ensure that your system has running docker installation that supports docker-compose.
 [Here](https://docs.docker.com/get-docker/) is a guide for installation, should you need it.
-4. In the directory, you will find that there is a _makefile._ It will build the environment for you.
+5. In the directory, you will find that there is a _makefile._ It will build the environment for you.
 Run **make** and wait for the process to finish.
-5. As soon as you see containers running, you can test the endpoints using your favorite API testing tools.
+6. As soon as you see containers running, you can test the endpoints using your favorite API testing tools.
 If you see the indications below, you should be good to go.

 > Creating picapi_picapi_app_1 ... done
 Creating picapi_picapi_db_1  ... done